-Diagnostic radiology is a particular field of medicine focused on identifying the source to a patient’s medical problems.
+Diagnostic radiology is a particular field of medicine focused on identifying the source of a patient’s medical problems.
 Many symptoms can be vague and non-specific, making these types of diagnostic tests incredibly important to the treatment patients may receive.

 Diagnostic radiology may also be utilized as a preventative screening tool, or to monitor the progress of a prescribed method of treatment.